Memento Mori (Flyleaf album): Writing

 The band began writing new music after their debut album was released.
 Most of the material was written while the band toured, but some songs date back as early as 2005 and 2006.
 "In The Dark" was written after the band released Flyleaf, though it was never played live.
 "Again", "Have We Lost", and "Beautiful Bride" were the first songs to be played live before they were released on the album.

 "Again", the first single from Memento Mori, was released to radio and digital retail stores August 25, 2009.
 Meiert Avis directed the music video for "Again", released at midnight September 30, 2009, on MTV.
 Don Tyler directed the music video for "Beautiful Bride", released October 6, 2009.
 Diane Martel directed the music video for "Missing", released March 18, 2010.
 Giles Timms directed, animated and illustrated the animated viral music video for "Chasm", released on September 22, 2010.

-The album premiered on the official Flyleaf MySpace page November 6, 2009.
+The album premiered on the official Flyleaf MySpace page on November 6, 2009.

 Promotion

-The group, starting on September 28, held VIP listening parties throughout the country inviting fans to be the first to hear a selection of songs from the new record and view brand new music videos before they aired nationwide.
-By partnering with Eventful, fans were given the opportunity to demand that their city get routed into the "Road To Memento Mori" using Eventful's "Demand It!" service.
-Based on overwhelming demand, there were eight events.

-Fans could see Lacey Sturm, Sameer Bhattacharya and Jared Hartmann, who made special appearances at these intimate gatherings across the country.
+To promote the album, the band partnered with the online calendar service Eventful for a series of fan-voted listening parties in various American cities, where they previewed songs from the album as well as music videos.
+There were eight such events beginning on September 28, 2009.